gwrxuk/TradeMemory/Final_Doctoral_Thesis.md

 **Note on Row Discrepancy**:
 The higher row count for the Hybrid dataset (1,759 vs 302) is due to it being the primary experimental branch, running cumulatively over a longer observation window (including pre-verification phases).
 The ReMem-Only and LLM-Only datasets were generated in a strictly synchronized shorter window for direct head-to-head comparison in the statistical tests.

+---
+*Submitted in partial fulfillment of the requirements for the degree of Doctor of Philosophy in Computational Economics.*